-It is the responsibility of all staff to monitor any pupil who appears unwell, and when necessary to seek a second opinion from the Head of School/Head of Medication or the Head of Care.
+It is the responsibility of all staff to monitor any pupil who appears unwell, and when necessary to seek a second opinion from the Head of School/Head of Medication.
 As above, careful written records should always be maintained.

 The School will make every effort to assist pupils with long-term, or complex medical needs in conjunction with parents and the local GP.